ibrahimnasson/SimpleJSON/README.md

 ## About

 SimpleJSON is a lightweight JSON library for exporting data in JSON format from C++.
 By taking advantage of templates and operator overloading on the backend, you're able to create and work with JSON objects right away, just as you would expect from a language such as JavaScript.
-SimpleJSON is a single C++ Header file, "json.hpp".
+SimpleJSON is a single C++ Header file, "[JSON.h](https://raw.githubusercontent.com/nwrkbiz/SimpleJSON/master/JSON.h)".
 Feel free to download this file on its own, and include it in your project.
 No other requirements!

 #### Platforms